What Is the Vertical Diet?

 - Full-fat dairy

-- Low-gas vegetables, as defined by FODMAP, such as spinach, cucumbers, and bell peppers
+- Low-gas vegetables, as defined by FODMAP diet, such as carrots, celery, spinach, cucumbers, and bell peppers

 - Sprouted or soaked legumes and oats, but only in small quantities